-The Town will furnish a complete transcript of proceedings incident to the authorization and issuance of each series of the Obligations, including the unqualified approving legal opinions of the Attorney General of Texas approving the Initial Tax-Exempt Bond, the Initial AMT Bonds, the Initial Taxable Bond and the Initial Certificate of each series and to the effect that the Obligations are valid and legally binding obligations of the Town, and based upon examination of such transcripts of proceedings, the approving legal opinions of Bond Counsel, to like effect and to the effect that the interest on the Tax-Exempt Bonds, the AMT Bonds and the Certificates will be excludable from gross income for federal income tax purposes, subject to the matters described under "Tax Matters - the Tax-Exempt Bonds and the Certificates" and "Tax Matters - AMT Bonds" herein, including the alternative minimum tax on corporations.
-Bond Counsel was not requested to participate, and did not take part, in the preparation of the Official Statement, and such firm has not assumed any responsibility with respect thereto or undertaken independently to verify any of the information contained therein, except that, in its capacity as Bond Counsel, such firm has reviewed the information under the captions "Plan of Financing" (except under the subcaption "Sources and Uses of Proceeds"), "The Obligations" (except for the subcaptions "Book-Entry-Only System" and "Obligationholders' Remedies"), "Tax Matters -The Tax-Exempt Bonds and the Certificates," "Tax Matters - The AMT Bonds," "Tax Matters - The Taxable Bonds" and "Continuing Disclosure of Information" (except for the subcaption "Compliance with Prior Undertakings") and the subcaptions "Legal Opinions" (except for the last sentence of the first paragraph thereof), "Registration and Qualification of Obligations for Sale," and "Legal Investments and Eligibility to Secure Public Funds in Texas" under the caption "Other Information" in the Official Statement, and such firm is of the opinion that the information relating to the Obligations and the legal issues contained under such captions and subcaptions is an accurate and fair description of the laws and legal issues addressed therein and, with respect to the Obligations, such information conforms to the Ordinances.
-The legal fee to be paid to Bond Counsel for services rendered in connection with the issuance of the Obligations is contingent on the sale and delivery of the Obligations.
-The legal opinions will accompany the Obligations deposited with DTC or will be printed on the Obligations in the event of the discontinuance of the Book-Entry-Only System.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Fulbright & Jaworski LLP, Dallas, Texas, , a member of Norton Rose Fulbright, whose legal fees are contingent upon the sale and delivery of the Obligations.
+The Town will furnish a complete transcript of proceedings had incident to the authorization and issuance of the Obligations, including the unqualified approving legal opinions of the Attorney General of Texas approving the Initial Tax-Exempt Bond, the Initial AMT Bond and the Initial Certificate and to the effect that the Obligations are valid and legally binding special obligations of the Town, and based upon examination of such transcript of proceedings, the approving legal opinions of Bond Counsel, to like effect and to the effect that the interest on the Tax-Exempt Bonds, and the Certificates and the AMT Bonds will be excludable from gross income for federal income tax purposes under the existing law and the Obligations are not private activity bonds, subject to the matters described under "Tax Matters - The Tax-Exempt Bonds and the Certificates" and "Tax Matters - The AMT Bonds" herein, including alternative minimum tax consequences for corporations.
+The customary closing papers, including a certificate to the effect that no litigation of any nature has been filed or is then pending to restrain the issuance and delivery of the Obligations, or which would affect the provision made for their payment or security, or in any manner questioning the validity of said Obligations will also be furnished.
+Bond Counsel was not requested to participate, and did not take part, in the preparation of the Notices of Sale and Bidding Instructions, the Official Bid Forms and the Official Statement, and such firm has not assumed any responsibility with respect thereto or undertaken independently to verify an of the information contained therein, except that, in its capacity as Bond Counsel, such firm has reviewed the information describing the Obligations in the Official Statement to verify that such description conforms to the provisions of the Ordinances.
+The legal fee to be paid Bond Counsel for services rendered in connection with the issuance of the Obligations is contingent on the sale and delivery of the Obligations.
+The legal opinion will accompany the Obligations deposited with DTC or will be printed on the Bonds in the event of the discontinuance of the Book-Entry-Only System.